National Model TV-7W Television (1948)

 cage, on a newly-cleaned chassis.
 The TV-7 chassis is made of aluminum which

-shines up nicely any sort of metal polish.
+shines up nicely with any sort of metal polish.

 This was a satisfying project, somewhat easier than restoring my other 7-inch TVs.